ashcookdev/challenge1/README.md

-# challenge 1
+# Challenge 1

 ## Installation

-What are the steps required to install your project?
-Provide a step-by-step description of how to get the development environment running.
+This is website that was built for the purpose of knowledge of the clients product and services.

 ## Usage